 9.22 Edinburgh Tram will not only improve access to existing employment, it will also provide an opportunity to access new development sites planned for North Edinburgh (see Chapter 2).
 The wider consideration of public transport network coverage and associated accessibility is considered in later in this Chapter.
 It is demonstrated that Edinburgh Tram considerably improves access for a set of key employment destinations (although a few areas outside the immediate tram corridor experience slightly reduced accessibility due to changes to the bus network).
-This effect is significant for Phase la, with Phase la+lb delivering higher benefits than Phase la alone.
+This effect is significant for Phase 1a, with Phase 1a+1b delivering higher benefits than Phase 1a alone.